mesoform/terraform-infrastructure-modules/mcp/README.md

 ### gcp_ae.yml
 #### Prerequisites
 ##### IAM permission
+* You must have a project on Google Cloud Platform that will be used as the build project and as a monitoring namespace.
+"Cloud Resource Manager" and "Cloud Billing" APIs need to be enabled on the project.
+Even if you are running the deployment from a remote machine, you will need a service account and key from this project.
 * As a minimum, the account performing the deployment will need Storage Object Admin role on the project being deployed to.
 * If creating a new project, the account performing the deployment also needs project creator role;
  Project Billing Manager and either organization viewer role or folder viewer role
 * You may need to download a service account key and set an environment variable if not being ran from within Google Cloud `export GOOGLE_CLOUD_KEYFILE_JSON=/path/to/my-key.json`

 #### Google App Engine basic configuration
 * **create_google_project**: whether or not to create a new project with the details provided.